Screen Culture fund

 The assessment process and the demand on available funds will determine the total level of Screen Queensland’s funding commitment within each round.

 Any individual, business; and/or organisation providing benefits to Queensland screen culture.

-- Workshops and Conferences may be eligible for funding where it engages the industry and the general public.
+- Workshops and conferences may be eligible for funding where it engages the screen industry

 - Publications or magazines about screen